zukunft/zukunft.com/README.md

 to be deprecated:
 - glst (Get LiST)          - is used to name the private internal functions that can also create the user list
-- ulst (User LiST)         - an array of objects that should be shown to the user, so like lst, but without the objects exclude by the user the user list should only be used to display something and never for checking if an item exists this is the short for for sbx_lst
+- ulst (User LiST)         - an array of objects that should be shown to the user, so like lst, but without the objects exclude by the user the list should only be used to display something and never for checking if an item exists this is the short for the sbx_lst

 database change setup